jake-low/barchart/README.md

 `barchart` produces simple terminal barcharts.

+It reads lines from STDIN and reproduces them on STDOUT.
+For any line beginning with a number (ignoring any leading whitespace), it appends a bar representing the value of that number.

 ## Examples

 `barchart` works great for commands that output a sequence of lines each beginning with a number.